 The BEST Kale Salad Recipe

-When I hosted Thanksgiving this past November, I decided to experiment with my friend Becca’s Massaged Kale Salad recipe.
+When I hosted Thanksgiving a few years ago, I decided to experiment with my friend Becca’s Massaged Kale Salad recipe.
 Typically it features a lemon-y vinaigrette, fresh mangos and dried blueberries.
 It is pretty simple, but it is all about the method.
 The act of massaging the kale in the olive oil makes it more tender and easier to eat, exactly what you need in a salad based full of kale.

 Since it was Thanksgiving, I thought some fall flavors were in order.
 I swapped out the lemon in the dressing for some Pomegranate Balsamic Vinegar.
 Rather than fresh mangoes and dried blueberries, I roasted delicata squash and red onions.
 Then, I topped the whole thing off with herbed goat cheese and pepitas.